-The Cincinnati Zoo’s newest exhibit transports visitors to the grassy plains of Africa.
-In addition to getting super close to lions and cheetahs, this spectacular and transformational new exhibit will feature cascading waterfalls, flowing streams and a communal watering hole will intertwine with the footpath as it winds under a wooden bridge and among naturalistic rock, termite mounds, Vulture Island, and the African lions home – Pride Rock.
+In addition to getting super close to lions and cheetahs, Africa includes cascading waterfalls, flowing streams and a communal watering hole that intertwines with the footpath as it winds under a wooden bridge and among naturalistic rock, termite mounds, Vulture Island, and the African lions home – Pride Rock.

 Continuing up the path, guests will arrive at a lasting favorite – the Zoo’s Cheetah Encounter in the Cathryn Hilker Running Yard, where cheetahs can be seen racing at top speeds.
 In addition to cheetahs, visitors can also expect visits from fishing cats, African servals, Anatolian shepherds, and even a red river hog!
 Cheetah Encounter is free with regular Zoo admission.

 Giraffes are the tallest animals in the world and one of the most popular at the Zoo, especially during feeding time.
 With its new gazebo-style feeding tree house that reaches out into the giraffe yard, guests will not only be eye to eye at these mighty giants, but will also have a breathtaking new view of the entire Africa vista.
 In addition, a new shade structure and more elbow room will welcome visitors at Giraffe Ridge.

 Giraffes won’t be the only ones in Africa experiencing new feeding opportunities!
-Zoo guests will enjoy dining at the Base Camp Café – a new African-themed restaurant.
+Zoo guests will enjoy dining at the Base Camp Café – an African-themed restaurant.
 With more seating than ever before, and an expansive deck overlooking the exhibit, the café is a destination unto itself and the perfect spot for guests to refuel before heading out on their own African safari.
 Renovated restrooms and a brand new, comfortable and private Nursing Nest are located below the café.

 follow John the lion on Twitter@CincyZooLion